 Careers fairs give you the chance to speak to a number of employers at the same time.
 To make the most of this unique opportunity you'll need to make sure you're prepared

 Traditionally during the autumn you would have headed down to your university campus for these events, but due to the COVID-19 pandemic fairs have been held online.
 It's unclear how long this will last but it is thought that many careers fairs will become a mix of online and in person.

-While they're aimed primarily at final-year students who are ready to start filling out applications, first and second-years can benefit from attending careers fairs to get a head start on looking into their options, or to find work placements.
+While the platform may vary, the idea behind them remains the same.
+In general they're aimed at final-year students who are ready to start filling out applications, but it can also give first and second-years a head start on looking into their options, or finding work placements.

 Here are five ways you can make the most of these graduate recruitment events.

 As a starting point Andrew Stainton, employability hub manager at the University of Sheffield suggests, 'looking at the list of employers attending and highlighting those that you want to make contact with.'
 But even if you have a 'hit list' of companies you're interested in, don't discount those less well-known and not typically associated with your sector of interest; they might be offering just what you're looking for.

 It's also worth digging a little deeper and Emma recommends researching the individual companies that are attending, as this will allow the conversation to flow more naturally and help you build a rapport.
 'How do they fit into the sectors you wish to work in?
 What current news or information have you recently read about that company?
 Why do you want to work for them?'

 While you don't need to be in formal business attire you're still meeting potential employers so looking smart and being organised definitely helps make a good impression.

 In addition to how you look think about how you behave.
 Someone who is positive and engaging will be well received by employers.
 Emma says, 'While it isn't always easy to be out of your comfort zone meeting new people you'll make a better impression if you are full of enthusiasm even if you find it isn't the company or role for you, that person is still a future business contact.'